Chris1320/SetupGuides/Operating Systems/Fedora Workstation/Fedora Workstation.md

 2. Restart your system into the Fedora Workstation Live USB.
 3. Follow the on-screen instructions to install Fedora Workstation into your machine.

+   > [!TIP]
+   >
-   > **TIP**: I personally use the `WIN+SPACE` keymap to switch between languages to keep the same keybindings with Windows.
+   > I personally use the `WIN+SPACE` keymap to switch between languages to keep the same keybindings with Windows.
 I only have one language chosen:
    >
    > - English (US)
    >